antmicro/guineveer/README.md

 ## Introduction

-Guineveer is a RISC-V VeeR EL2 SoC generator.
+Guineveer is a configurable RISC-V VeeR EL2 SoC.
 It provides a simple SoC design that can be modified and expanded with new peripherals.

 ### Architecture